 You can read on for the nitty-gritty details, but here are our key takeaways from this comparison.

 RingCentral and 8×8 are similar in some very important ways.
-Both products lead with a high-quality, cloud-based business phone service: RingCentral’s voice over internet protocol (VoIP) is rated #1 in the industry, and 8×8 is right behind us at #2.
+Both products lead with a high-quality, cloud-based business phone service.
+According to TechRadar, RingCentral’s voice over internet protocol (VoIP) is rated #1 in the industry, and 8×8 is a ways behind at #4.
 Both companies also offer a fully operational contact center platform with omnichannel customer engagement.
 Both products include top-notch security standards and certifications and backend analytics for measuring success.

 So, what’s the difference?
 Upfront, 8×8 stands out with a cheaper price point.
 They offer competitive quotes, shorter contracts, and deep discounts.
 It’s easy to see why all of this is appealing, especially to small businesses with tight budgets.
 But it’s what’s included in that lower price—and what isn’t—that sets these two companies apart.
 While 8×8 might win on initial costs, RingCentral delivers on long-term value.